 Editor's note: This is a series on API-based integrations.
 Check out Merge if you're looking to add 40+ recruiting integrations with one ATS API.

-The recruiting market has never been hotter.
-The war for talent is driving innovation and new market entrants in the recruiting tech market, from AI-based candidate sourcing to job placement solutions for market verticals.
-In just the past year Gem, SmartRecruiters, Jobandtalent, Workrise, SeekOut, and Handshake have all raised more than $100M.
+The recruiting market has changed a lot over the past few years.
+The recruiting space has had significant innovation and new companies continue to enter the recruiting tech market, from AI-based candidate sourcing to job placement solutions for market verticals.
+In just the past few years, Gem, SmartRecruiters, Jobandtalent, Workrise, SeekOut, and Handshake have all raised more than $100M.

 The demand for new recruiting solutions makes integrations with existing applicant tracking systems (ATS), designed to follow candidate progress through the recruiting process, ever more important.
 Integrating with ATS systems and powering the boom in recruiting tech software are ATS APIs.